Short URL for this page:

 In July 1884 the civilian agent of the Interior Department was still in control of issues to the Indians, and the presence of two influences, civil and military, was bound to lead to friction.
 The presence of the military was a very unwelcome restraint upon the agents, if, as too often happened, it was considered necessary by them to eke out an insufficient salary by small deals with mining towns outside of the reservation.

 The successful handling of 5500 Indians, the wildest ever known to us in this country, on a reservation 90 by 60 miles, rough beyond telling, with bands scattered all over it, was a task sufficiently difficult with the governing influences in perfect accord.
 The discord at headquarters multiplied the difficulties, but Capt.
 Crawford had mastered them, and his watch over the agent and his employees was as strict as that over the Indians, and he allowed no interference with the police control of the reservation.
 He, with his officers, Lieut.
-Indicates a West Point graduate and gives his Class.F.
-O. Johnson,8 Q. M., Indicates a West Point graduate and gives his Class.T.
+Indicates a West Point graduate, Class of 1882: a link to his biographical entry in Cullum's Register.F.
+O. Johnson,8 Q. M., Indicates a West Point graduate, Class of 1882: a link to his biographical entry in Cullum's Register.T.
 B. Dugan,9 Adjutant, both of 3rd Cavalry, Dr Thos.
 Davis,10 and Lieut.
 Charles P. Elliott, occupied an old adobe building, formerly used by p97 schoolteachers who had vacated at the last outbreak and had never returned.

 There were no troops in sight upon my arrival, and there were, in fact, none nearer than Fort Apache,11 many miles away.